vishwa-aloka-16/FlyCast/README.md

    python flight_delay_prediction.py
    ```

-5. The confusion matrix and classification report will be displayed in the terminal, and the confusion matrix will also be visualized in a heatmap.
+5. The confusion matrix and classification report will be displayed, and a heatmap of the confusion matrix will be visualized.

 ### File Structure